Uterine serous carcinoma: Cause

 Initially there is a precursor lesion called serous endometrial intraepithelial carcinoma.
 Mutation is found in TP53 gene which is a tumor suppressor gene even in precursor lesion suggesting early involvement of this gene.
 Also many missense mutation and mutation in PI3K and PP2A genes are involved which also contribute to this tumor.

 Diagnosis

 The lesion is found in patients who present typically with abnormal or postmenopausal bleeding.
 Such bleeding is followed by further evaluation leading to a tissue diagnosis, usually done by a dilatation and curettage.
 A work-up to follow would look for metastasis using imaging technology including sonography and magnetic resonance imaging.
 The median age at diagnosis in a study of 138 women was 67 years, of these 54 had stage I, 20 stage II, 41 stage III, and 23 stage IV disease.

+Histopathology

 Histopathologically, uterine serous carcinomas is typically characterized by (1) nipple-shaped structures (papillae) with fibrovascular cores (2) marked nuclear atypia (irregularities in the nuclear membrane, enlarged nuclear size), (3) psammoma bodies and (4) cilia.
+These are general findings in serous tumors which are also seen in such tumors in other anatomic locations.